Tonywuhk/realai.org/predictive-learning.md

 ### Action-Conditional Prediction

 Many environments change in response to the actions of agents.
 [Oh et al. (2015)](https://arxiv.org/abs/1507.08750) generated predictions of Atari game video frames that are both realistic and useful for control.
 Building on their work, [Chiappa et al. (2017)](https://arxiv.org/abs/1704.02254) developed alternative learning architectures and improved performance.
 [Santana & Hotz (2016)](https://arxiv.org/abs/1611.00050) built models to predict real world highway scenes for self-driving cars.
+In [Finn et al. (2016)](https://arxiv.org/abs/1605.07157), the distribution of pixel motions from the previous frame is modelled to achieve action-conditioned video prediction.
+The new frame is formed as a combination of multiple predictions in which pixels are constrained to move in a local region or to an affine image transformation from the previous frame.

 ## References